wcfrobert/ezbolt/README.md

     $$C = \frac{ \sum((1 - e^{-10 \Delta_i})^{0.55} d_i)}{r_o}$$

-5. Next, we need to determine the maximum bolt force ($$R_{max}$$) at the user-specified load magnitude.
+5. Next, we need to determine the maximum bolt force ($R_{max}$) at the user-specified load magnitude.
 This can be done through the moment equilibrium equation; hence why we only need to check force equilibrium at the end.
-Moment equilibrium is established as a matter of course by enforcing a specific value of $$R_{max}$$
+Moment equilibrium is established as a matter of course by enforcing a specific value of $R_{max}$

     $$M_p = V_x r_{oy} - V_y  r_{ox}$$